Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 3 Januari 2026 12.33.31 UTC
+- WIB: Sabtu, 3 Januari 2026 13.44.36 UTC
-- WITA: Sabtu, 3 Januari 2026 13.33.31 UTC
+- WITA: Sabtu, 3 Januari 2026 14.44.36 UTC
-- WIT: Sabtu, 3 Januari 2026 14.33.31 UTC
+- WIT: Sabtu, 3 Januari 2026 15.44.36 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: funny
+Kategori: motivational